 - Set the lilac root ball in the water for a half hour.
 While the roots are hydrating prepare your planting site.

-- Loosen the soil with your shovel and work compost or manure into the soil.
+- Loosen the soil with your shovel and amend the soil with compost or manure.

 - Dig a hole that is the same depth and width as the lilac container.

 - Plant the lilac when it is hydrated.
 Set the root ball in the center hole and fill the hole up with soil.